or

 Excessive lead and cadmium exposure poses several health risks — but most people need not stop eating chocolate.

-According to the Centers for Disease Control and Prevention (CDC), exposure to significant levels of lead can lead to a number of serious issues, including anemia, weakness, kidney damage, brain damage, and even death, when lead levels are extremely high.
+What about lead and cadmium can be potentially harmful?
+Well, according to the Centers for Disease Control and Prevention (CDC), exposure to significant levels of lead can lead to a number of serious issues, including anemia, weakness, kidney damage, brain damage, and even death, when lead levels are extremely high.
 For pregnant people, the risks associated with lead exposure is even higher, since lead can go through the and damage a developing baby’s nervous system.

-However, significant exposure to cadmium (which typically happens via occupational exposure) can actually cause cancer, flu-like symptoms, lung damage, and disease of the kidneys, bones, and lungs, according to the U.S. Department of Labor’s Occupational Safety and Health Administration.
+Significant exposure to cadmium (which typically happens via occupational exposure) can actually cause cancer, flu-like symptoms, lung damage, and disease of the kidneys, bones, and lungs, according to the U.S. Department of Labor’s Occupational Safety and Health Administration.

 Toxicologist Michael J. DiBartolomeis, PhD, who has also done research on this topic, agrees; however, he told CR that he does warn children and pregnant people that they should stay away from dark chocolate.